Northern England: At Home in Harome

 Michelin Stars in Harome

-Another interesting note about The Star Inn is the authentic thatched room and timbered style building.
+Another interesting note about The Star Inn is the authentic thatched room and timbered-style building.
 There are several rooms or nooks in which to relax and share cocktails and stories.
 The Star Inn has also been listed as one of the top 50 gastropubs in England.

 After a recommendation from our friend Sue from the Yorkshire Food Finders, we tried a twist on the classic British G&T and sampled the Elderflower Tonic Water and gin.
-We liked it so much we’ve been recreating at home ever since our visit.
+We liked it so much we’ve been recreating it at home ever since our visit.

 If you find yourself wanting just one more G&T, go ahead and splurge.
-The Star Inn offers a unique nine room hotel, Cross House Lodge, right across the street.
+The Star Inn offers a unique nine-room hotel, Cross House Lodge, right across the street.
 This rustic and beautiful lodge made us wish we had more time to spend in town.

 One look at the dining room had us daydreaming of the wonderful conversations that most certainly happen every evening around that gigantic custom-made octagonal table.